cobalthq/cobalt-product-public-docs/layouts/shortcodes/report-triage-retest.md

 - Remediate each finding
 - Improve your overall security posture

-If you remediate findings during the supported pentest period, our pentesters can retest your updated components against each discovered vulnerability.
+You can remediate findings during and after the pentest.
+Then you can submit findings for retest.
+Our pentesters test the updated components and retest issues to ensure that there are no security-related residual risks.